 When you lose motivation it is a sign that you are pushing the limits of comfort zone, and the only way to get your motivation back is to take action and keep moving forward.

-Think of your thesis as a journey to get to the other side of a beautiful valley.
+Think of graduate school as a journey to get to the other side of a beautiful valley.

 The problem is that there are no shortcuts.

 The valley is so wide that you cannot leap over it.

 You have to climb down and the way to the bottom, and then climb back up.

 When you are in down there you feel alone, darkness, you don’t know which way to go.

 You wish you had never started this hiking trip in the first place.

 The climb back up is steep, slippery, and with one wrong move you fear you might fall back down into the deep dark pit.

 How will you ever get out and climb back out?